Aliases for SLC24A1 Gene

 GeneCards Summary for SLC24A1 Gene

-SLC24A1 (Solute Carrier Family 24 (Sodium/Potassium/Calcium Exchanger), Member 1) is a Protein Coding gene.
-Diseases associated with SLC24A1 include night blindness, congenital stationary , 1d, autosomal recessive and congenital stationary night blindness.
-Among its related pathways are Signaling by GPCR and Disease.
-GO annotations related to this gene include symporter activity and calcium, potassium:sodium antiporter activity.
-An important paralog of this gene is SLC24A4.
+SLC24A1 (Solute Carrier Family 24 Member 1) is a Protein Coding gene.
+Diseases associated with SLC24A1 include Night Blindness, Congenital Stationary, Type 1D and Congenital Stationary Night Blindness.
+Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include symporter activity and calcium, potassium:sodium antiporter activity.
+An important paralog of this gene is SLC24A2.

 Critical component of the visual transduction cascade, controlling the calcium concentration of outer segments during light and darkness.
 Light causes a rapid lowering of cytosolic free calcium in the outer segment of both retinal rod and cone photoreceptors and the light-induced lowering of calcium is caused by extrusion via this protein which plays a key role in the process of light adaptation.
 Transports 1 Ca(2+) and 1 K(+) in exchange for 4 Na(+).